cdev-framework/cdev-website/content/docs/tutorials/slackbot.md

 Routes -> FrozenDict({'/webhook POST': 'ca8ts2p'})
 ```

+{{<break 1>}}
 ### Add our generated Webhook

 We are going to take this Api and use it to receive events from our Slack Workspace.
-In the Slack App page, `Enable Events` on the `Events Subscription` page and add your full url (<base_url/webhook>) as the `receive_url`.
+In the Slack App page, `Enable Events` on the `Events Subscription` page and add your full url (<base_url>/webhook) as the `receive_url`.
 It will automatically send a test event to your backend to make sure it is configured correctly.

 {{<tutorial_image>}}
 /images/slack_tutorial/add_webhook_url.png